-- If you’re still in the UK, it’s worth checking the day’s traffic from the airport with your airline.
+If you’re still in the UK, it’s worth checking the day’s traffic from the airport with your airline.
 If it’s been delayed due to extreme weather, none of the airlines may be flying so you might want to stay at home instead.

 Getting to Manchester doesn’t have to be a wasted trip if you decide not to fly, there is lots to do in and around Manchester with the family.

-- Read below for advice on what compensation you could receive, how to rebook a new flight, what flight credit is and what your passenger rights are.
+Read below for advice on what compensation you could receive, how to rebook a new flight, what flight credit is and what your passenger rights are.

-Bare in mind that If the flight is cancelled due to reasons out of the airline’s control they will not pay for cancellation of your accommodation or cancellation of any other arrangements - this includes weather.
+Bear in mind that If the flight is cancelled due to reasons out of the airline’s control they will not pay for cancellation of your accommodation or cancellation of any other arrangements - this includes the weather.
 However, if you’ve taken out travel insurance then you should be able to claim back most of your expenses from them.